Last updated: February 6, 2026

 Swing Trading10–143–44-hour, DailyFor swing trading, reliability is more important than speed.
 A setting like 14, 3 or even 12, 4 on a daily chart will help you stay in a trend for several days or weeks, filtering out the volatility.

-Whether you’re looking for the Supertrend indicator on Webull, Thinkorswim, or as a NinjaTrader 8 script, the principles of adjusting these settings remain the same.
+Whether trader are looking for the Supertrend indicator on Webull, Thinkorswim, or as a NinjaTrader 8 script, the principles of adjusting these settings remain the same.
 This also applies to the Metatrader 4 version (often called the Supertrend for MT4).

 7. Intraday trading strategies using Supertrend

 The Supertrend is a favorite among intraday traders due to its clarity and simplicity.
-Let’s break down four distinct strategies you can use to find and manage trades within a single trading session.
+Let’s break down four distinct strategies traders can use to find and manage trades within a single trading session.

 The basic Supertrend breakout is the most straightforward way to use the indicator, acting directly on its primary signal.